Saturday, August 15, 2009

 A disadvantage of Form 6 shapes is that if you want to adjust the width or length of the piece, you have to draw a new picture of it.
 To me, the form programmes are better because you can change some measurements without re-doing the whole programme.

 Theoretically, I could program Journal Six to change a bitmap of the rows and stitches into Form 6 data, but I personally think form programmes are more flexible.
 I don't have any plans to add Form 6 emulation to Journal 6 at this time.
+Update: See post from February 25, 2010 regarding downloadable charts.

 I do hope to make a form programme generator and post it on my website to make it easier for folks to write their own program for basic shapes such as sleeves and sweater fronts.